deannagelosi/shelving/README.md

 #### Automata

 - when growing vertically, find the center of zero-scores like in case 1
-- detect and fix "C" paths, ie when 3 walls on a cell (at least partially parallel with yourself)
+- detect and fix "C" paths, ie when 3 walls on a unit (at least partially parallel with yourself)

 #### Annealing